chivandikwa/gatsby-casper/src/content/decision-records.md

 ## Context

-We are building an Analytics databases that needs to keep track of historical data, and we need to decide on the best way to implement this feature.
+We are building an Analytics database that needs to keep track of historical data, and we need to decide on the best way to implement this feature.

 ## Alternatives

 - ...

 - SQL Temporal Tables: This approach involves using the built-in SQL temporal table feature to automatically track the history of a table.
-This approach allows for easy querying of historical data, and does not require additional storage as the history is stored in the same table as the current data.
+This approach allows for easy querying of historical data and does not require additional storage as the history is stored in the same table as the current data.

 ## Decision